-Which city is cheaper, Cape Sounion or Paros?
+Which place is cheaper, Cape Sounion or Paros?

 These are the overall average travel costs for the two destinations.